-Western Montana is home to some of the states cleanest waters, and a part of that is made possible with the help of Blackfoot Home and Community clubs annual clean up on the Blackfoot river.
+POTOMAC — Western Montana is home to some of the state's cleanest waters, and a part of that is made possible with the help of Blackfoot Home and Community Club's annual clean up on the Blackfoot River.

-“The river needed help,” Lynn Gontarek-Gaverson, Blackfoor Home and Community Club says, “and this is one of the premier rivers in our country and we would like to make sure it stays that way.”
+“The river needed help,” said Lynn Gontarek-Garberson with the Blackfoot Home and Community Club.
+"And this is one of the premier rivers in our country and we would like to make sure it stays that way.”

-Every last Saturday in July, club members gather at Johnsrud Park in Potomac for their annual cleanup.
+Club members gather at Johnsrud Park in Potomac for their annual cleanup on the last Saturday in July.

 This tradition began in 2003, initiated by the late Marietta Pfister.

-“She lived on the river and saw people tossing orange peels in the water and decided to say something because it was a regular occurrence,” Gaverson said.
+“She lived on the river and saw people tossing orange peels in the water and decided to say something because it was a regular occurrence,” Garberson said.

 As many recreate on the river during the summer, it also means more waste gets tossed into the water.

-Pfsiter with the help of the club, came to the river once a year to pickup trash.
+Pfister, with the help of the club, came to the river once a year to pick up trash.

-Almost two decades later, many partners including Montana Fish, Wildlife and parks and Bureau of Land Management, have helped collect thousands of pounds of waste over the years.
+Almost two decades later, many partners, including Montana Fish, Wildlife and Parks and the Bureau of Land Management, have helped collect thousands of pounds of waste over the years.

-“Over the years there has been 20,000 aluminum cans, I don’t know how many plastic bottles…,” Gaverson said.
+“Over the years, there has been 20,000 aluminum cans, I don’t know how many plastic bottles…,” Garberson said.

 The cleanup also offers a valuable learning opportunity for youth, like Boy Scout Troop 1909, who came out Saturday to lend a hand.